aibekjumabek/aibekjumabek/README.md

 ## Hey, I'm Aibek 👋

-I'm a software engineer specializing in full-stack and front-end web development.
+I'm a software engineer specializing in full-stack web development.

 I care about clean code, pixel-perfect UIs, and experiences that feel right.